Inside Satchmo

 Mickey Gilley country music legend hails from Ferriday, LA; he is a cousin to rocker Jerry Lee Lewis and evangelist Jimmy Swaggart

-- Gimp's web site at IUMA.com
+- Blair official site at MySpace

 Judy Caplan Ginsburgh singer, songwriter and educator has won many awards for her recordings of children's music